 If a business doesn’t yet have a retirement plan, the IRS provides tax incentives for startup plans.

-In 2022, the maximum retirement plan contributions are $20,500 for employer-sponsored plans or $6,000 for IRAs.
-Individuals over age 50 can make catch-up contributions of $6,500 per year to their 401(k) or $1,000 to an IRA.
+In 2023, the maximum retirement plan contributions are $22,500 for employer-sponsored plans or $6,500 for IRAs.
+Individuals over age 50 can make catch-up contributions of $7,500 per year to their 401(k) or $1,000 to an IRA.

 Charitable giving is also an option in a year where the business owner would receive a large sum of money, from a bonus or other activity.
 In those tax years, a large charitable donation would result in a similarly large tax write-off.
 Some high-net-worth individuals utilize donor-advised funds (DAF) to make a large one-time donation; then, the DAF funds future charitable gifts.
-At that point, DAF distributions wouldn’t be tax deductible since the money was already deposited.

 In general, business owners can reduce taxable income with eligible expenses.
-Beyond what’s discussed here, deductible expenses also include advertising, contractor fees, utilities, rent and/or mortgage payments, tax preparation and legal services, home office, employing children, and more.
+Beyond what’s discussed here, deductible expenses may also include advertising, contractor fees, utilities, rent and/or mortgage payments, tax preparation and legal services, home office, employing children, and more.

 For those with a high deductible health plan, health savings accounts (HSAs) offer a triple tax benefit: contributions are tax deductible, grow tax-free, and distributions are non-taxable if used for qualifying purposes.
 Money in an HSA, if left in the account, accrues interest and rolls over from year to year.
 Later, an HSA can be used in retirement.
 After age 65, there is no penalty for using HSA funds for non-medical purposes.